macdougt/MLIntroduction/session-1/README.md

 ## 1. Introduction to Machine Learning

-Machine Learning, Artificial Intelligence, and Augmented Intelligence are words we hear today everywhere.
+Machine Learning, Artificial Intelligence, and Augmented Intelligence are terms that we often hear today.
 We each perceive them differently: they scare some and excite others.
 But what are they really?
 Should we be scared or excited?
 What can it do for you, your company, and your community?

 As a software developer, not a data scientist or a researcher, should you care?
 The answer is, you definitely should care.
 The transformation is happening as you read this.
 Examples of this transformation are all around us.
 Luckily, it's not too late to get your feet wet and apply it.
-The topic's not as scary as it might sound!
+The topic is not as scary as it might sound!
 You don't need a Ph.D. or an advanced degree in statistics (though it does not hurt to have one of them or both :) ).

 Let’s start simple.
 What is the difference between machine learning and our typical day to day software development (I might even say compared to classic development)?
 In typical programming we receive an input, and we write code that represents all the rules for producing the correct output.